 At the time of the parish closing, the Archdiocese requested that the Jesuits and the IHM sisters keep Gesu School open — not as a parish-supported institution, but as an independent school.
 Gesu became Philadelphia’s first Catholic school of its kind, blazing the way for the Catholic mission schools that would follow 20 years later.

-Thanks to the efforts and the contributions of many hard-working leaders, educators, and volunteers, Gesu School has not only survived — it has succeeded in becoming a national model for inner-city schooling.
-Throughout the 2013–2014 school year, we celebrated our 20th anniversary in tribute to our successful past and anticipation of our promising future.
+Thanks to the efforts and the contributions of many hard-working leaders, educators, and volunteers, Gesu School has not only survived — it has succeeded in becoming a national model for inner-city education.
+We look forward to celebrating our 25th anniversary in 2018-19 in tribute to our successful past and anticipation of our promising future.